 - Office: 2nd floor, Cooley Center

-Disability Access Guide More information about WMU Cooley Law School facilities, parking, accomodations, and classroom access can be found in the Disability Access Guide (pdf)
+Disability Access Guide More information about WMU-Cooley Law School facilities, parking, accommodations, and classroom access can be found in the Disability Access Guide (pdf)

 Transfer of credit.
 From the Student Policy Manual, Chapter 2, Sections 2.04, (B), 20.04 (C), and 2.04(D) (pdf).
 For Joint Degrees: Chapter 5, Section 5.04(B) and LL.M.
 Degrees Chapter 10, Sections 10.12 and 10.13 (pdf).

 Articulation Agreements.
 An articulation agreement is an agreement between or among institutions of higher education that specifies the acceptability of courses in transfer toward meeting specific degree or program requirements.
 20 USC Section 1093(a).
 WMU Cooley Law School has established articulation agreements for students in joint degree programs with Davenport University, Western Michigan University, Oakland University, and Olivet College.

-Privacy: Family Education Rights and Privacy Act (FERPA).
-Under the Family Educational Rights and Privacy Act, an educational institution may not release information other than "directory information" regarding a student or graduate without the written consent of the student or graduate.
-In compliance with this law, Western Michigan University Thomas M. Cooley Law School has established its own FERPA policy, which defines "directory information" to include whether a student is enrolled, and whether a person has graduated from the Western Michigan University Thomas M. Cooley Law School.
-However, the law allows for several exceptions to the prohibition on disclosure of student information, including a health or safety emergency.
+Privacy of Student Records: Under the Family Educational Rights and Privacy Act, an educational institution may not release information other than "directory information" regarding a student or graduate without the written consent of the student or graduate.
+In compliance with this law, Western Michigan University Thomas M. Cooley Law School has established its own FERPA policy, which defines "directory information" to include whether a student is enrolled, whether a person has graduated from the Western Michigan University Thomas M. Cooley Law School, and certain other information.
+The law allows for several exceptions to the prohibition on disclosure of student information, including a health or safety emergency.